the-shoaib2/SYNAPSE/CONTRIBUTING.md

 ### [Synapse JetBrains Extension](#synapse-jetbrains-extension)

-The Synapse JetBrains extension provides similar functionality for IntelliJ IDEA, PyCharm, WebStorm, and other JetBrains IDEs.
-It includes:
+The Synapse JetBrains extension has been temporarily removed.
+It provided similar functionality for IntelliJ IDEA, PyCharm, WebStorm, and other JetBrains IDEs, including:

 - **Tool Window**: Integrated tool window for Synapse features
 - **Action System**: IDE action integration
 - **Project Integration**: Deep integration with JetBrains project system

+*Note: This extension will be restored in a future release.*

 ## Contributor License Agreement (CLA)